smartdonckey/GEMONN/README.md

 python Main.py --Generations 500 --Popsize 50 --HiddenNum 500 --plot  --save --save_dir ./result
 ```
 ## Result
-This is the results of Auto-Encoder (AE) with sinlge hidden layer on MNIST results
+This is the results of Auto-Encoder (AE) with sinlge hidden layer on MNIST results:
+the x-axis is MSE loss, and the y-axis is the sparsity in term of L0-norm

 Initial result:
 ![Solution of initialization SSGD](./result/plot_initialization.png)